operating-function/pallas/README.md

 ## Introduction

 Pallas is an event sourced, purely functional operating system, called an operating function.

-Pallas provides an entirely unique set of features, but is inspired by a long history of systems and language research, including MIT’s exokernel.
-Pallas collapses the distinction between database, virtual machine, and language platform, creating a stable, simple, and extensible programming environment.
+From the perspective of the user, Pallas collapses the distinction between database, virtual machine, and language platform, creating a stable, simple, and extensible programming environment.

 The cost to this design is a clean break with legacy systems, including Unix and most popular programming languages.
 In return, Pallas offers a set of features that are found nowhere else:
 - All application data is automatically persisted, without the need for imports or boilerplate.
 To create a database, you write a pure function.
 Open system calls are included in persisted state, and so are resumed on reboot.